$X_0(2900)$ and its spin partners production in the $B^+$ decay process: introduction

-Moreover, the observed mass of $X_{0,1}(2900)$ are very close to the threshold of $D^\ast K^{\ast}$, which indicates that these two states could be good candidates of the molecular states composed of $\bar{D}^\ast {K}^\ast$.
-Considering the $J^P$ quantum numbers of $X_{0,1}(2900)$, one can find $X_0(2900)$ and $X_1(2900)$ could be assigned as a $S-$wave and $P-$wave $\bar{D}^\ast K^\ast$ molecular state, respectively.
-The estimations in Bethe-Salpeter framework indicate that $X_0(2900)$ could be assigned as a $\bar{D}^\ast K^\ast $ molecular state with $I(J^P)=0(0^+)$~\cite{Ke:2022ocs, Kong:2021ohg}.
-While the investigations in the chiral effective field theory also supported the $\bar{D}^\ast K^\ast$ molecular interpretations of $X_0(2900)$, and $X_1(2900)$ was considered as the $P$-wave excitation of the ground-state $X_0(2900)$~\cite{Wang:2021lwy}.
+Furthermore, the measured mass of $X_{0,1}(2900)$ are in close to the $D^\ast K^{\ast}$ threshold, suggesting that these two states could be good candidates of the molecular states composed of $\bar{D}^\ast {K}^\ast$.
+Considering the $J^P$ quantum numbers of $X_{0,1}(2900)$, one can find that $X_0(2900)$ and $X_1(2900)$ could be a $S-$wave and $P-$wave $\bar{D}^\ast K^\ast$ molecular state, respectively.
+Before the experimental observation of the $X_{0,1}(2900)$, the authors in Ref.~\cite{Molina:2010tx} predicted the existence of $D^\ast \bar{K}^\ast$ molecule with $J^P=0^+$ within the hidden-gauge formalism.
+Subsequent to the observation, the $D^\ast \bar{K}^\ast$ molecular interpretations have been further discussed by various groups.
+For instance, the estimations within the Bethe-Salpeter framework suggest that $X_0(2900)$ could be identified as a $\bar{D}^\ast K^\ast $ molecular state with $I(J^P)=0(0^+)$~\cite{Ke:2022ocs, Kong:2021ohg}.
+Similarly, investigations within the chiral effective field theory also supported the $\bar{D}^\ast K^\ast$ molecular interpretations of $X_0(2900)$, while $X_1(2900)$ was considered as the $P$-wave excitation of the ground-state $X_0(2900)$~\cite{Wang:2021lwy}.
 By using the QCD sum rule methods, the mass spectroscopy, decay constants of the $\bar{D}^\ast K^\ast$ molecular state had been investigated~\cite{Chen:2021erj, Agaev:2020nrc, Chen:2020aos, Mutuk:2020igv}, which indicate that $X_0(2900)$ could be a $\bar{D}^\ast K^\ast$ molecule with $J^P=0^+$, while the $X_1(2900)$ could be considered as the $P$ wave $\bar{c}\bar{s}qq$ tetraquark with $J^P=1^-$~\cite{Chen:2020aos}.
-In Ref.~\cite{Liu:2020nil}, the $D^\ast$ and $\bar{K}^\ast$ interaction have been investigated in the one-boson-exchange model, and the mass of $X_0(2900)$ could be reproduced, however, the $X_1(2900)$ could not be considered as a $\bar{D}^\ast K^\ast$ molecular state with $J^P=1^-$ since $\bar{D}^\ast K^\ast$ potential is repulsive in the case of $P$-wave.
-In addition, by using the effective Lagrangian approach, the authors in Refs. ~\cite{Xiao:2020ltm, Huang:2020ptc} estimated the decay width of $X_0(2900)$, which is in agreement with the experimental value within the uncertainty of the model.
-Besides the tetraquark and molecular interpretation, the kinematical cusp effect ~\cite{Swanson:2021fqw,Burns:2020xne}, could also provide insights into understanding these states.
+In Ref.~\cite{Liu:2020nil}, the $D^\ast$ and $\bar{K}^\ast$ interaction was explored in the one-boson-exchange model, the mass of $X_0(2900)$ could be reproduced, however, $X_1(2900)$ could not be considered as a $\bar{D}^\ast K^\ast$ molecular state with $J^P=1^-$ since $\bar{D}^\ast K^\ast$ potential is repulsive in the case of $P$-wave.
+In addition, by using the effective Lagrangian approach, the authors in Refs. ~\cite{Xiao:2020ltm, Huang:2020ptc} estimated the decay width of $X_0(2900)$, which is in agreement with the experimental measurement within the uncertainty of the model.
+Besides the tetraquark and molecular interpretations, the kinematical cusp effect ~\cite{Swanson:2021fqw,Burns:2020xne}, could also provide insights into understanding these states.

 Besides the resonance parameters and decay properties, the production processes are also crucial in decoding the nature of $X_0(2900)$, which sparked numerous theoretical predictions using various approaches.
 For example, the cross sections for $K^+p \to \Sigma_c^{++}X_0(2900)$~\cite{Lin:2022eau} and decay widths of $\Lambda_b \to \Sigma_c^{0,(++)}X_{0,1}^{'0,(--)}$~\cite{Hsiao:2021tyq} have been investigated.
 On the experimental side, the fit fraction of $X_0(2900)$ in the process $B^+ \to D^+ D^- K^+$ is measured to be $(5.6\pm 1.4 \pm 0.5)\%$.
 The branching faction of $B^+ \to D^+ D^- K^+$ is $(2.2 \pm 0.7)\times 10^{-4}$, thus the branching fraction of the two body cascade decay process $B^+ \to D^+ X_0(2900) \to D^+ (D^- K^+)$ is measured to be $(1.2 \pm 0.5) \times 10^{-5}$.
 The estimations in Refs.~\cite{Xiao:2020ltm,Huang:2020ptc} indicated that the $X_0(2900)$ is dominantly decay into $\bar{D}K$ channel, where $X_0(2900)$ are considered as a $\bar{D}^\ast K^\ast $ molecular state.
 Considering the isospin symmetry, one can find the branching fraction of $X_0(2900)\to D^- K^+$ is about $50\%$, thus, one can approximately conclude,